Salesbrook: Description

 The settlement is centred on the Salesbrook brook, which Salesbrook Lane crosses at Salesbrook Bridge.
-The village consists of two main properties: Salesbrook Manor, and the bungalow, occupied by the Parker family who have lived on the property for many hundreds of years.
-There is a row of old council houses near the main road.
+The village consists of two main properties: Salesbrook Manor, and the bungalow.
+There is a row of council houses near the main road.
 Most of the surrounding fields are owned by the Shore family, who live at Salesbrook Farm.
 The surrounding land is flat (although it begins to slope gently upwards towards Newhall) and mostly used for arable farming.
 There is a small woodland nearby named Courts Gorse.
 The population, excluding Salesbrook Farm, was estimated at 16 in 2010.

 Governance

 The hamlet is served locally by Newhall Parish council which meets at Aston.
 The council was served by the Crewe and Nantwich Borough Council until its abolition in 2009, since then it has been under the jurisdiction of Cheshire East Council.
 It is represented in the House of Commons as part of the Chester South and Eddisbury constituency.